derek73/python-nameparser/README.rst

 Release Log
 -----------

+    * 0.2.9 - Apr 1, 2014
+        - Add a new nickname attribute containing anything in parenthesis or double quotes (Issue 33).
     * 0.2.8 - Oct 25, 2013
         - Add support for Python 3.3+.
 Thanks to @corbinbs.
     * 0.2.7 - Feb 13, 2013